Skip to content

 What Happens on a Boat or Balcony

-Many hams model their sailboat or balcony installs in 4NEC2, adding masts, rigging, railings, even water or rooftop edges.
+Many hams model their sailboat or balcony installs in 4NEC2, adding masts, rigging, railings, water, rooftop edges, and nearby metalwork.
 Then they trust the pattern as gospel.
-That’s wishful thinking.
+That is wishful thinking.

 Don’t Ignore the Non-Metal Stuff